PDC Energy (PDCE) Q1 2017 Results - Earnings Call Transcript

 Lance A. Lauck - PDC Energy, Inc.

-So, Mike, with that test of 12 wells per section in the A that Scott described, that compares to our acquisition analysis, our inventory of eight wells per section in the A. So, based upon success of that, we then (35:33) have upward pressure on our inventory, which should be a positive thing for the company.
-As far as other companies testing that tighter spacing, I know that, for example, Cimarex has talked about various tighter downspacings that they're (35:52) probably start maybe more in the Western side where they've tested six and eight wells per section in the Upper Wolfcamp in Culberson County.
+So, Mike, with that test of 12 wells per section in the A that Scott described, that compares to our acquisition analysis, our inventory of eight wells per section in the A. So, based upon success of that, that would then have upward pressure on our inventory, which should be a positive thing for the company.
+As far as other companies testing that tighter spacing, I know that, for example, Cimarex has talked about various tighter downspacings that they're drilling.
+In fact I'd probably start maybe more in the western side where they've tested six and eight wells per section in the Upper Wolfcamp in Culberson County.
 And they now plan to do a 12-well per section test in Culberson County called their Seattle Slew test there.

 They're also testing tighter spacing.
 This is Cimarex in the Reeves County also in a test called the Wood State.
 So that's another downspacing that they're looking at.
-And then, I think for the Central area, the one we probably look at that's (36:25) most right now will be Resolute.
+And then, I'd say for the central area, the one we'd probably look at that's testing us most right now would be Resolute.
 They've got some work that they're doing on various downspacing tests there between the Wolfcamp A itself as well as Wolfcamp A and the Wolfcamp B.

-So, there is two real examples that are pretty close offsetting this other testing, this tighter spacing.
-So, as industry progresses forward, as we get more data, we'll look to see a lot of additional testing of this downspacing in all said locations and also as well as ourselves.
-So, hopefully, that gives you some insight to what we're looking at.
+So, there is two real examples that are pretty close offsetting this other testing, this tight of spacing.
+So, as industry progresses forward, as we get more data, we look to see a lot of additional testing of this downspacing in offset locations and also as well as ourselves.
+So hopefully, that gives you some insight to what we're looking at.

 Michael Scialla - Stifel, Nicolaus & Co., Inc.

 Yeah, that's great.
 I appreciate that.
-And then, want to see, you're really going to stay focused primarily on the A for this year or any thoughts on testing other zones?
+And then, want to see, you're really going to stay focused primarily on the A for this year or any thoughts on testing other zones.

 Lance A. Lauck - PDC Energy, Inc.

 For this year, I'll share some thoughts and turn it over to Scott.
-For this year, a lot of our work is focused on HBP and our acreage.
+For this year, a lot of our work is focused on HBP in our acreage.
 And with that, we're doing primarily the Wolfcamp A and the Wolfcamp B intervals out there.
-As we continue to HBP, the locations, and then get more a line-of-sight, then looking at how do we continue to build and grow out the inventory, clearly, we're looking at additional testing and another intervals both below that and above that the A and the B that we've talked about.
+As we continue to HBP the locations, and then get more line of sight on then looking at how do we continue to build and grow out the inventory, clearly, we're going to be looking at additional testing and other intervals both below that and above that, the A and the B that we've talked about.
 So, it's something that's on our radar screen.
-That's probably more a year or two years out that we'll start looking at some of the testing of the other intervals.
+That's probably more a year or two out that we'll start looking at some of the testing of the other intervals.
 But keep in mind, too, there's a lot going on in industry testing additional intervals as well.
 So we'll continue to watch them as we're looking at our own programs as well.

 Michael Scialla - Stifel, Nicolaus & Co., Inc.